-Danielle Bader (PhD Student, Sociology, University of Guelph)
+Danielle Bader (PhD Candidate, Sociology, University of Guelph)

 Danielle Bader is a PhD student in the Department of Sociology and Anthropology at the University of Guelph.
 Her research focuses on social and legal response to violence occurring within the context of intimate relationships.
 Danielle’s dissertation will employ intersectionality to examine how a diverse sample of female victims of domestic violence experience satisfaction with the criminal and family court systems.
 Danielle received her B.A. in Criminology at York University (2009) and her M.A. in Criminology and Criminal Justice Policy at the University of Guelph (2015).
 Danielle’s Master’s thesis was part of a larger community engaged evaluation research study of a sexual assault and domestic violence protocol implemented in Guelph-Wellington to improve the local response to violence against women.
 Her thesis was an evaluation of the protocol from the service user perspective and examined whether the protocol improved women’s experiences with service providers upon disclosure of violence.
 Danielle is currently examining whether gender of the accused determines the number and type of charges laid in domestic violence cases.
 Danielle is working under the supervision of Dr. Myrna Dawson.